demisto/content/Packs/CommonScripts/Scripts/Jmespath/README.md

-Performs jmespath search on input JSON.
+Performs a jmespath search on an input JSON, when using a transformer.
 ## Script Data
 ---